zspoliver16/phase-1-cc-ramen-rater-v2/README.md

 - Run `npm install` to install the dependencies.
 - Run `json-server --watch db.json` to get the backend started
+- Run `npm install -g live-server` to install live-server globally
-- Open the `index.html` file on your browser
+- Run `live-server` to start the frontend in browser
 - Write your code in the `index.js` file
-- As you are writing your code out and completing the deliverables ensure that it works on the DOM and passes the tests by running `mocha` in a new terminal in the same directory
+- As you are writing your code out and completing the deliverables ensure that it works on the DOM and passes the tests by running `npm test` in a new terminal in the same directory

 ## Endpoints